MVSS CONSTITUTION AND BYLAWS

 ARTICLE III – COMMITTEES

-- Standing committees of the Society shall consist of the membership committee, the nominating committee (composed of the President, President-Elect, and the immediate Past-President), an auditing committee (composed of the Councilors), and a program committee.
+- Standing committees of the Society shall consist of the education committee, communications committee, membership committee, nominating committee (composed of the President, President-Elect, and the immediate Past-President), and a program committee.

-- Other committees may be designated by the President with advice of the Council.
+- Ad Hoc committees may be designated by the President with advice of the Council and the President will also define the time of service.

 - All committees shall be chaired by a member appointed by the President with the advice of the Council.